cep-bw-7-26-2019/back-end/README.md

 | company  | string  | Optional.
 Max length 255 characters                  |
 | role     | string  | Optional.
 Max length 255 characters                  |
 ### Vendors
-The vendors are used when making purchases of products or services related to an event.
 | Property | Type    | Metadata                                             |
 | :------- | :------ | :--------------------------------------------------- |
 | id       | integer | Primary Key, generated automatically by the database |
 | name     | string  | Required, Unique.
 Max length 255 characters          |
 ### Tasks
-A `task` is an activity that needs to be completed as part of organizing an event.
 | Property    | Type    | Metadata                                             |
 | :---------- | :------ | :--------------------------------------------------- |
 | id          | integer | Primary Key, generated automatically by the database |
 | description | string  | Required.
 Max length 4000 characters                 |
 | event_id    | integer | Must be the id of an existing event                  |
 ### Purchases
-A record of products or services acquired to complete an event.
-The `cost` is the total cost of the purchase.
-If 10 boxes of confetti are bought at $5 each, the cost will be $50.
 | Property  | Type    | Metadata                                             |
 | :-------- | :------ | :--------------------------------------------------- |
 | id        | integer | Primary Key, generated automatically by the database |